Sejal1109/2d_Platformer_Game/Instructions/Instruction manual .md

 ![](Aspose.Words.78309b26-cb34-4338-914a-20719c8d3737.011.png)

+### Prefabs
-Prefabs, we have some prefabs for you.
+We have some prefabs for you.
 These are objects already made with animations, movement and storage collection so all you have to do is drag and drop them to your desired location in the scene.
 Some prefabs are enemies, player, Healing and mana potions and many more.
 Next the Scripts File contains many c++ scripts that you can apply to objects to give them traits such as the Player input which allows an object to move and collect things, sound manager that controls the sound in the game or save manager that helps with loading and saving the game.
 There are also some sprites there if you want to make a character from scratch.

-**First Getting start:**
+### First Getting start:

 ![](Aspose.Words.78309b26-cb34-4338-914a-20719c8d3737.012.png)![](Aspose.Words.78309b26-cb34-4338-914a-20719c8d3737.013.png)

 Before we start, let's open a few windows that we will be needing like the animation, animator and tile pallet menu.
 Click window, 2D, Tile Pallet and a window should pop up on your screen you can place that anywhere but the recommended position is the right menu with the inspector.
 Just click on the name of the tile pallet that just popped up and drag it beside the inspector.
 Now we are going to do the same for the animator click window, animation animator.
 Finally click window, animation, then animation again and drag this one to beside the console window near the bottom.

-**Scene building:**
+### Scene building:

 Now that we have everything set up we can start building the game.
 You are going to right click on the hierarchy and create an empty object then drag and drop your background images from your files into the empty game object and recycle them to the preferred size.
 There are some premade tile palettes that you can use or you can load in your own tile map sheet and make a tile palette using that.
 You can look at our pre-built scene available under “Assets/Scenes” called LevelScene and use it as an inspiration to create your own level!

 Note: It is mandatory that you use our pre-built Main Menu and Credits Scene if you want to use our Assets.
 This will also make it easier for you to build a complete game as the Main Menu already has the required assets attached to it to successfully run the game.
 Once you complete your “Level” scene, all you need to do is navigate to it correctly from the main menu (Further explained in the Changing Scenes Section).

-**Make your own tile map instructions:**
+### Make your own tile map instructions:

-**Using Tilemap to Make Game:**
+### Using Tilemap to Make Game:

 ![](Aspose.Words.78309b26-cb34-4338-914a-20719c8d3737.014.png)